Sleep TipsLisa Libutti

 Red Ginseng

 This one surprised me.
 While it’s often marketed for energy and endurance, Red Ginseng has been shown to improve lung capacity and oxygen utilization, particularly in COPD patients.
-It supports circulation, recovery, and resilience-helpful for those with sleep apnea or anyone feeling depleted from long-term illness.
+It supports circulation, recovery, and resilience, helpful for those with sleep apnea or anyone feeling depleted from long-term illness.
 Get Hawaii Pharm Red Ginseng Liquid Extract ››

 Ginger